aktadev/akta-site/docs/quick_start.md

 ## Basic Usage

-Here's a simple example of how to use Akta to create and verify an agent identity:
+Here's a simple example of how to use AKTA to create and verify an agent identity:

 ```python
 from akta import Agent, Credential